Difference between GET and POST

 Example: http://localhost/sample/confirm.php?name=%E5%B1%B1%E7%94%B0%E5%A4%AA%E9%83%8E&age=22

-The left side of the "=" is the GET variable name, and the right side is the value to be passed.
+"=" means the left side is the GET variable name and the right side is the value being passed.

-The value to be passed is %E5%B1%B1%E7... because Japanese characters have been converted.
+The value being passed appears as %E5%B1%B1%E7... because Japanese characters have been converted.
 (Japanese characters cannot be used in URLs.)

 POST Features